 PHANTASY STAR ONLINE 2 is performing well.
 July 2017 marked the fifth anniversary of the RPG's service launch, and a recent major update of the series, Episode 5, has garnered extremely strong endorsement.
 Already, we have begun planning measures for 2020.
 We will establish a stable system to ensure that the RPG performs steadily through to its 10th anniversary.
 In these efforts, customer satisfaction levels will be critical.
-Of course, we are trying to increase satisfaction with respect to the content of the PSO2.
-However, we are also working to increase satisfaction by, as far as possible, reducing the occurrence of situations where customers cannot play when they want to.
+Of course, we are trying to increase satisfaction by, as far as possible, reducing the occurrence of situations where customers cannot play when they want to.
 We are rigorously introducing automation to reduce defects resulting from human error.
 In addition, we are building an analytical system that can measure customer trends in detail in relation to maintenance periods or server problems.